 In order to build the main Core library in Qt, moc has to be built first.
 In order to build moc you need QMake and a special version of the Core library which is called the bootstrap library.
 The way this is done is by building QtCore in a special "bootstrap" configuration by disabling a large portion of the library with a massive number of #ifdefs.
 The bootstrap library is then used to build QMake, followed by the moc being built.
 After this process has been completed the real version of the QtCore library is compiled.

 This legacy bootstrap dance is not required in CopperSpice where CsCore is just a normal C++ library.

 Removing moc resulted in several benefits for CopperSpice.
-QMake is no longer required and developers can build CopperSpice with GCC or clang using either the AutoTools or CMake build systems.
+QMake is no longer required and developers can build CopperSpice with GCC or clang using the CMake build system.

 Listed below are some of the advantage of the improved reflection system.

 - The bootstrap library is not required and all code related to it was removed